Main Page | Picture Albums | Templates

 A little about me:

-I have been into four wheeling and running the desert trails since I owned my first vehicle, but just as recently as 2000-2001, I have gotten into the more hardcore type of wheeling, called rockcrawling.
+I have been into four wheeling and running the desert trails since I owned my first vehicle.
+In roughly 2000-2001, I became more interested in the more hardcore type of wheeling, called rockcrawling.
 It takes a vehicle with a bit of agility, some important and almost required modifications, and sometimes just plain disregard for sheetmetal.
-It requires traversing rocks that are at the least as large as a basketball and range up to boulders as large as the entire vehicle your riding in.
+It requires traversing rocks that are at the least as large as a basketballs and range up to boulders as large as the entire vehicle your riding in.
 Each size of rock, demanding a different kind of respect and level of expertise to keep your vehicle repairs to a minimum and simply from rolling over onto it's roof.
 Check out the "Picture Albums" page to take the journey with me.

 About My 4X4's: